SimLeek/TorchRender/README.md

     frame[coords] = array[coords+trans]
 ```

 Here, we're adding 1 to a dimensions of 'coords' which is a tensor holding the locations of each pixel and color.
 This shifts the entire image by one pixel.
-If we did something more complicated based on the
+If we did something more complicated based on the values of the coordinates, we could add more complicated shaders, like barrel distortions.

 ## Installation